ist356/assignment-08-Tersch23/reflection.md

 `--- Reflection Below This Line ---`

 We did this in class it was very helpful to be ran through this because I think I will be using a lot of it on the final project.
 The streamlit and data pipeline visualizations were very helpful to learn in class.
+Changing up this reflection to send another github commit.